rust-hosted-langs/book/booksrc/chapter-allocation-api.md

 {{#include ../stickyimmix/src/allocator.rs:DefAllocHeader}}
 ```

-Now we have a bunch more questions to answer.
+Now we have a bunch more questions to answer!
 Some of these trait methods are
 straightforward - `fn size(&self) -> u32` returns the object size; `mark()`
 and `is_marked()` must be GC related.
 Some are less obvious, such as
 `new_array()` which we'll cover at the end of this chapter.